shivanagendrakakumanu/Simple-DevOps-Project/aws.md

     - Subscription to AWS
     - AWS Free tier – Limits and usage
     - Introduction to the AWS Management Console
+1. Cloud Watch Create a Alaram to email
 1. Simple Storage Service (S3)
     - S3 Basics
     - Buckets and Objects